 The Replacement, which was filmed exclusively in the city, followed an architect (Morven Christie) going on maternity leave, who fears with increasingly justified paranoia, that her supply cover (Vicky McClure) is taking over her life.
 The BBC drama, which aired in 2017, based their fictional architectural firm in Commonwealth House on Albion Street.
 Many of the main characters' homes showcased the incredible range of architectural styles and residences within the city – from the modernly restored quirky The Mews, in Partickhill, to the traditional Victorian mansion in Dennistoun, to a vast private home in Pollokshields, which took centre-stage as the modern library that the architects in the show were working on.

-In 2011, a number of Glasgow’s steep streets were utilised by the Wachowski Brother’s whilst filming Cloud Atlas to replicate 1970s San Francisco, with the Golden Gate Bridge superimposed in the background for authenticity.
+In 2011, a number of Glasgow’s steep streets were utilised by The Wachowskis whilst filming Cloud Atlas to replicate 1970s San Francisco, with the Golden Gate Bridge superimposed in the background for authenticity.
 It’s at the junction of George Street at Montrose Street that Halle Berry’s character attempts to evade capture from an enemy targeting her in this thrilling time traveling tale.
-Other locations used include, Douglas Street (between St Vincent Street and Bothwell Street), Anchor Lane, a private residence in Pollokshields and the University of Glasgow.
+Other locations used include Douglas Street (between St Vincent Street and Bothwell Street), Anchor Lane, a private residence in Pollokshields and the University of Glasgow.